-The National Weather Service defines "excessive heat" as a combination of high temperatures (significantly above normal) and high humidity, or as high ambient air temperatures lasting for a long time.
-Excessive heat emergencies develop slowly and may take a number of days of oppressive heat to have a significant or quantifiable impact.
-Heat waves do not strike victims immediately, but rather the cumulative effect slowly affects the body's ability to adapt to the possibility of death.
+The NWS defines "excessive heat" as a combination of high temperatures (significantly above normal) and high humidity, or as high ambient air temperatures lasting for a long time.
+Excessive

+May 2021 10 heat emergencies develop slowly and may take a number of days of oppressive heat to have a significant or quantifiable impact.
+Heat waves do not injure people immediately; the cumulative effect slowly degrades the body's ability to adapt, leading to hyperthermia and possibly death.